Category Archives: Nashville Computer Repair

 Windows Defender does much of the same thing that Microsoft Security Essentials does, but it covers newer Windows operating systems such as Windows 8, Windows RT, and Windows 10.

 No computer user wants to have to deal with a computer that has been infected with malware, but now that we know more about how computers can get infected, it should be much easier to prevent that from happening.
 As long as you are cautious and have a good antivirus software program installed, your computer should be protected.
-If any issues arise with your computer regarding a malware infection, feel free to give us a call at 615-595-6399 or email us at support@tech-pros.com.
+If any issues arise with your computer regarding a malware infection, feel free to give us a call at 615-595-6399 or email us at [email protected].

 bank wire transfer scam